Junpengalaitp/Algorithm-Data-Structure/markdown/dynamic programming.md

   * the result is the list size
   * O(nlogn) time and O(n) space

+### LC 354.
+Russian Doll Envelopes
+* sort the array by the envelope width and height
+* solve it as Longest increasing subsequence problem

 ### LC 115.
 Distinct Subsequences
 * use a 2D dp table
 * two choices, match s[i+1] and t[j+1] or [s+1] and t[j]